YannCebron/m68kplugin/docs/known_issues.md

 ### Unsupported CPUs

 Currently, only 68000/68010 architecture is supported.
+For select mnemonics, some 68020+ only variants are supported.

 Non-supported instructions/registers will yield false positive errors
 > _"Cannot resolve macro '$MNEMONIC$ \| $REGISTER$'"_